fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 ## Compute Plugin

 The Compute Plugin is responsible for requesting, getting, and deleting instances at the local cloud.
 Different plugins can require different information depending on their implementation.
+Fogbow manager assumes that all cloud users have quota defined and all information at ```manager.conf``` file are correct.
+If not, the behaviour of federation may not be the expected.

 ### Configure